Melita Lazell

 Biography

-I joined the University of Portsmouth as a lecturer in 2014, having previously taught at University College London and the University of Southampton and worked for a European International Development NGO.
-I gained a distinction for an ESRC funded MSc in International Relations (Research) at the University of Southampton, before completing an ESRC funded PhD in International Relations at the same institution
+She joined the University of Portsmouth in 2014, having previously taught at University College London and the University of Southampton and worked for a European International Development NGO.
+She gained a distinction for an ESRC funded MSc in International Relations (Research) at the University of Southampton, before completing an ESRC funded PhD in International Relations at the same institution

 Research Interests

-I welcome proposals from PhD candidates on the political economy of, securitisation of, and global governance of development and development aid.
+She welcomes proposals from PhD candidates on the policy and practice development aid.

 Current Supervisions

-Hiba Ben Larbi (as first supervisor) – The relationship between foreign aid and migration
+Hiba Ben Larbi – The relationship between foreign aid and migration

-Peter Cook (as second supervisor) - Interogating the concept of populism and it's usefullness in explaining the Brexit vote
+Peter Cook - Interogating the concept of populism and it's usefullness in explaining the Brexit vote

 Teaching Responsibilities